 This Policy and Procedures on Grievances by Graduate Students in the College of Education specifies the policy and describes the procedures to be employed to resolve grievances by graduate students in this College.
 It was approved by the Graduate College on May 19, 2000.
 This policy does not apply in cases of academic misconduct.
 Breaches of academic integrity in research and publication are handled under the campus's Policy and Procedures on Academic Integrity in Research and Publication.
-Similarly, this policy does not apply to cases that arise under the Code of Policies and Regulations Applying to All Students ("CODE"), such as capricious grading in a course (Section 26) or academic integrity (Section 33).
+Similarly, this policy does not apply to cases that arise under the Student Code ("CODE"), such as capricious grading in a course (Section 26) or academic integrity (Section 33).